Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ### M5STACK DESIGN

 ![m5-uml](Images/M5_Design.png)
 On the left we show what our plan was for our M5Stack design, on the right we show what the end product actually ended up looking like.
 Clearly Arduino is not the best for Object Oriented Design.
-Now we will explore the classes implemented in the front and back-end of the M5Stack, explaining as we go how we went from the design on the left to the implementation on the right.
+However, we will explore the classes implemented in the front and back-end of the M5Stack, explaining how we went from the design on the left to the implementation on the right.

 #### Back-End

 Since our M5Stack is a non-persistent machine with well-developed animations, our back-end classes are straight-forward.
 In the back-end, we need to read in the data from the Gyroscope and use it to detect when the user takes a step.
 By counting steps we are able to approximately estimate the end-user's fitness level and reflect it in the Bean's health bar (calculated based on time) which is the very essence of our product.
 To do this, we need to send and receive the JSON messages to the persistent database in the form that was agreed upon in our shared contract.
 This allows the M5Stack to be a non-persistent machine by pulling and pushing all the necessary data from and to the Desktop server.

 * [**Pedometer.h:**](../m5/Main/Pedometer.h) This class accurately counts the steps taken by the user using the Gyroscope inside the M5Stack.
-Since this was a required component of our minimum viable product, we had to develop this as quickly as possible so instead of designing a gyroscope data analyser ourselves, we resorted to an external library for this feature (MPU9250 Basic Example Code by Kris, Modified by Brent Wilkins July 19, 2016).
+Since this was a required component of our minimum viable product, we had to develop this as quickly as possible so instead of designing a gyroscope data analyser ourselves, we resorted to an external library for this feature ([MPU9250 Basic Example Code by Kris, Modified by Brent Wilkins July 19, 2016](https://gist.github.com/botamochi6277/7bfc4e15443cfbaa3ab9882f6a953868#file-dualmpu9250basic-ino)).
 This allowed us to quickly bring step-tracking online without spending too much time on it, and it gave us the time needed to develop more efficient communication systems and more dynamic animations as detailed below.
 However, due to this the pedometer had data reading issues, such as sometimes counting a single step twice or mistaking a simple twitch of the arm for a step.
 This means we would most likely have to write our own more accurate version before releasing this product to the public.
 An example of a design improvement would be accounting for gravity during the acceleration to know which direction is towards the ground, and only counting steps as bounces in the direction of gravity.
 This would solve the inaccuracies of steps being counted when the user is moving their arms, and also prevent cheating by just moving the pedometer by hand.